Shaarei Tfiloh Synagogue

-Shaarei Tfiloh Synagogue is a historic synagogue located on Druid Hill Park at Baltimore, Maryland, United States.
+Shaarei Tfiloh Synagogue (transliterated from Hebrew as "Gates of Prayer"), also known as the Shul in the Park, is a former Orthodox Jewish congregation and synagogue located on Druid Hill Park at 2001 Liberty Heights Avenue, Baltimore, Maryland, in the United States.
+Completed in 1927, in September 2023 it was reported that the synagogue had closed.

+Shaarei Tfiloh Synagogue was listed on the National Register of Historic Places in 1996.
 The synagogue is significant due to its association with the immigration of Russian and Eastern European Jews to Baltimore.
 It is a rock-faced stone structure with large arched stained glass windows and a pedimented roofline surmounted by a central copper-clad dome.
-Its name means Gates of Prayer in Hebrew.

 History

 The synagogue was designed by architect Stanislaus Russell and built on a budget on $250,000.
 The cornerstone of the Shaarei Tfiloh Synagogue was laid on July 10, 1921.
 Constructed from 1921 and 1927 for $285,000, it is one of the oldest functioning synagogue buildings in Maryland.
 It holds 700 men and 300 women.
 The synagogue has a turquoise dome, stained glass windows, and a sanctuary with a balcony for women's seating.